superpanic/PointView/README.md

 view 	The view reference, or NULL for the current view. zoom 	[out] A buffer in which to return the zoom factor, a percentage value where 1 is 100% (actual size), 0.5 is 50% and 2 is 200%.

-## TODO: Adding one suite to the HelloWorld plugin
-Setup the HelloWorld project, but naming the Plugin and project it `PointMarker`

 ## Plug-In Property List
 PiPL seems important.
 All plug-ins need a PiPL that describes the plugin type etc.
 It seems like all the sample projects share a PiPL file in the `./../common/mac` folder.